wet-boew/cdts-sgdc/README.md

-# Centrally Deployed Templates Solution (CDTS) version 1.0.0 DevOps with CI/CD
+# Centrally Deployed Templates Solution (CDTS)

 [![Build Status](https://secure.travis-ci.org/wet-boew/cdts-sgdc.svg?branch=master)](https://travis-ci.org/wet-boew/cdts-sgdc)
 [![devDependency Status](https://david-dm.org/wet-boew/cdts-sgdc/dev-status.svg)](https://david-dm.org/wet-boew/cdts-sgdc#info=devDependencies)

-The purpose of the CDTS is essentially to deliver the presentation layer of the Canada.ca theme or Intranet.canada.ca theme to web assets.
+The purpose of the [Centrally Deployed Templates Solution (CDTS)](https://github.com/cenw-wscoe/sgdc-cdts) is essentially to deliver the presentation layer of the `Canada.ca` or `intranet.canada.ca` themes to web assets.
 It decouples the presentation layer from the business logic of a static website or web application and allows rapid updates across multiple networks.

-This project is to change the present CDTS into a system that builds and tests with each commit and a way to deploy the artifacts to servers.

-The _soy_ files are compiled with [grunt-soy-compile](https://www.npmjs.com/package/grunt-soy-compile).
+Please visit [our documentation](https://cenw-wscoe.github.io/sgdc-cdts/docs/index-en.html) for more information about the project.

 ## Working with this repository